A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Numerical results and performance

 \subsection{Bumblebee in forward flight}

 The last example in our hierarchy of validation cases is the simulation of a model bumblebee.
-This model has also been used in our previous work~\cite{Engels2019,Engels2015} and it was the first model to be studied in fully developed turbulence.
+This model has also been used in our previous work~\cite{Engels2019,Engels2015} and it was the first to be studied in fully developed turbulence.
+In the interest of brevity, we limit the description of the model to a minimum and refer to ~\cite{Engels2019,Engels2015} for further details.
+The electronic supplementary material to this article contains the parameter files used in the simulation for reproducibility.
 The penalization method allows for the inclusion of obstacles of arbitrary complexity, and we hence include the bumblebees body.
 The wingbeat is illustrated in Fig.~\ref{fig:Bumblebee-1}A. We are considering forward flight, which is why the stroke plane is inclined with respect to horizontal.
 The wing kinematics differs significantly between down- and upstroke.
 During the downstroke, also called power-stroke, most of the aerodynamic forces are generated, as the wing moves against the flow direction at elevated angle of attack.
 The upstroke at much smaller angle of attack primarily serves to enable the next downstroke.
+The wings are rigid and have a thickness $h_\mathrm{wing}=0.025R$.
 Our bumblebee has a Reynolds number of $Re=u_{\mathrm{tip}}c_{m}/\nu=2000$ and as such produces a more complicated flow topology than the previous test~\cite{Engels2015,Engels2017,Engels2019}.

-The domain size is $L=8$, the block size is $B_{s}=23$ (see section \ref{sec:Performance}) and the other key parameters of three simulations levels are given in Fig.~\ref{fig:Bumblebee-1}B. As the viscosity is weaker than in the Suzuki case, $C_{\eta}$ is larger and hence is the admissible $\Delta t$, which is why we use the $C_{0}\propto\Delta x^{-1/2}$ scaling.
+The domain size is $L=8$, the block size is $B_{s}=23$ (see section \ref{sec:Performance}) and the other numerical parameters of three simulations levels are given in Fig.~\ref{fig:Bumblebee-1}B. All results are obtained with the CDF 4/4 wavelets.

-The drag (Fig.~\ref{fig:Bumblebee-1}C) and lift (Fig.~\ref{fig:Bumblebee-1}D) show good convergence and display the typical features.
-The leading edge vortex is built up during the downstroke and reaches its maximum intensity during the mid-downstroke ($t=2.25)$, which is seen in the lift force as a maximum.
+The drag (Fig.~\ref{fig:Bumblebee-1}C) and lift (Fig.~\ref{fig:Bumblebee-1}D) show good convergence and display features typical for flapping wings.
+The leading edge vortex (LEV, cf. Fig. \ref{fig:Bumblebee-2}A) is built up during the downstroke and reaches its maximum intensity during the mid-downstroke ($t=2.25$), which results in a peak in the lift force.
 At the turning point ($t=2.5$) between down- and upstroke, the rapid wing rotation causes large peaks in the forces.

-The total CPU time (Fig.~\ref{fig:Bumblebee-1}B) increases between levels by a factor of roughly eight, while the factor between two levels of spectral computations is roughly 20.
-We also note that the speedup of the adaptive code, though also significant at the coarsest level, is improving with increasing resolution.
-As $N_{b}$ changes more during a simulation, the number of processes has been adjusted every 24h in the finest simulation (the other two did not require restarting), starting from 624 and ending with 912 processes.